 Vocals and ukulele

 Jaime Lee is a musician, actress, and teaching artist in Lincoln City, OR.
-She studied theater at Oberlin College and has toured nationally and internationally as a mask performer.
-Jaime has taught theater, dance, and ukulele and loves puppets, sci-fi, 90’s dance music, tea, writing music, documentary theater, sketch comedy, and long days on the river.
+She studied theater at Oberlin College and has toured internationally as a mask performer.
+She received a certificate from Yale School of Public Health for their Climate Change and Public Health course and is certified as a forest therapy guide through the Association of Nature and Forest Therapy.
+Jaime has taught theater, dance, and ukulele and loves puppets!

 Eric Hart